open-amt-cloud-toolkit/mps/docs/Local/manageDevice.md

-# Manage the Intel<sup>®</sup> AMT Device Using MPS
+## Manage the Intel&reg; AMT Device using MPS

 1\.
-On your development device, browse to the web server using the development device's IP address.
+On your development device, browse to the web server using the development device's IP Address.

 **Example URL:** https://[Development-IP-Address]:3000